hydoai/velovision/README.md

 python3 vision.py -vid0 ~/Downloads/long-overtaking -vid1 ~/Downloads/long-being-overtaken.mp4 -f yolox_exps/nano-foxtrot.py --view_result
 ```

-## Tips on working with this code

-+ The main script is `computer_vision/vision.py`.
-All submodules are called from there.
-+ In many cases, modules are self-testable.
-So if you want to understand what a module like `from subvision.intercept import intercept` does in isolation, just run that module from your terminal like `python3 intercept.py` and read the code following `if __name__ == "__main__":`.
-This should give you a good idea of what it does, and also be a 'playground' for you to make temporary experiments.
-+ Installing on desktop simply install YOLOX, then installing `hydo-dev` conda environment.
-However, installing on NVIDIA Jetson platform is more involved and takes much longer.
-Many usually pip installable packages must be installed from apt and requires other dependencies.

 ## Run automated tests

 Ensure that you are in the `computer_vision` directory, and that you have `hydo-dev` conda environment activated.
 Then run: